Symptoms of melanoma

 E – Evolving (changing)

-If you notice any changes to a mole, for example in the size, shape or colour, you should visit your GP.
+If you notice any changes to a mole, you should visit your GP.
+The change in shape can include the area becoming raised or dome-shaped.

 Visit your doctor straight away if you have: